Why Your Free Uptime Monitor Throws False Positives (and How to Fix Them)

 Start with the evidence

 Look at the raw response from the monitor before blaming the tool.
 Is it a TLS handshake failure, a redirect loop, or a timeout?
-Pipe responses to your warehouse via the Exit1.dev CSV export so you can spot patterns across regions and time.
+Run the same URL through the website uptime checker while the alert is still open — an out-of-band second opinion that grades DNS, SSL, headers and TTFB separately will usually tell you which layer moved.
+Then pipe responses to your warehouse via the Exit1.dev CSV export so you can spot patterns across regions and time.
 If you don’t store evidence, you’re guessing.

 Fix DNS and cache weirdness

 CDNs love to mask DNS mistakes.
-Monitor apex and www separately with the Free Website Monitor and verify TTLs aren’t excessively long.
+Monitor apex and www separately with the free website monitor and verify TTLs aren’t excessively long.
+While you're there, check that one of the two actually redirects to the other rather than both serving 200s — the redirect checker settles it in one pass, and a split apex/www is a duplicate-content problem as much as a monitoring one.
 If you serve different content by region, make sure the monitor’s location matches the user base.
 For cache-heavy sites, add a header to bypass cache in one probe and compare it to a cached probe to detect stale or misconfigured layers.

 Tighten assertions, don’t remove them